abilian/lab.abilian.com/docs/Business/Customer Relationship Management/Rethinking Lead Qualification - A Strategic Approach to CRM.md

 With a clear and unambiguous set of Lead Status values, you can begin to refine your activity management.
 This synergy between lead and activity management processes enhances sales team productivity and provides executive management with better visibility into projected revenue.
 Remember, activity is a precursor to pipeline, and pipeline predicts revenue.

-## Conclusion: A Call to Reflection
+## Call to action

-Reflect on your current Lead Status pick-list values.
-Do they represent irreversible states, or are they ambiguous descriptions prone to varied interpretations?
-The effectiveness of your CRM and, by extension, your sales process, hinges on this critical aspect.
+**Reflect on your current Lead Status pick-list values.
+Do they represent irreversible states, or are they ambiguous descriptions prone to varied interpretations?** The effectiveness of your CRM and, by extension, your sales process, hinges on this critical aspect.
 By adopting a one-way ratchet approach, you can achieve a more consistent, productive, and insightful lead management system.

 Remember that refining your CRM's lead qualification process is not just about improving a system; it's about enhancing the way your organization understands and interacts with potential customers, paving the way for sustained growth and success.